surifirstpin/biplus_documentation/docs/README.md

 #### Variety of reporting components
-Usage of different type of charts, widgets, pivot tables Make use of a variety of charts, widgets, pivot tables and tabular view components to create insightful reports and dashboards.
+Usage of different type of charts, widgets, pivot tables and tabular view componenrts to create Make use of a variety of charts, widgets, pivot tables and tabular view components to create insightful reports and dashboards.
 More new types are frequently getting added too.

 <h2>  <font color="orange">BI+ Advantages</font></h2>